LanaKisel/final-project-phase-3/README.md

 create_table(cls), drop_table(cls), save(self), create(cls, medication, quantity, refills, patient_id), update(self), delete(self).
  And methods for reading from the database: instance_from_db(cls, row), get_all(cls), find_by_id(cls, id), find_by_name(cls, name).

+## SEED.PY
+seed.py file helps to seed database.
+It has imports from prescription and patient.
+It has seed_database() function,  which clears database every time its called and creates new objects.
+After executing seed_database(), prints a success message: "Seeded database".